 Ratio-based analysis was for many years the only technique DBAs had to diagnose the cause of a database slowdown.
-You are probably all too familiar with the Oracle buffer cache hit ratio, Microsoft procedure plan hit ratio, Sybase data cache hit ratio, and so forth.
+You are probably all too familiar with the DB2 buffer hit ratio, Oracle buffer cache hit ratio, Microsoft procedure plan hit ratio, Sybase data cache hit ratio, and so forth.
 Many performance experts advise that such ratios are now worthless and misleading because of advances in bottleneck/response time analysis.
 There is an element of truth to these claims, but some ratios are still quite valuable, such as the Oracle library cache hit ratio and the Microsoft and Sybase procedure plan hit ratios.

-When working through performance issues, buffer cache hit ratios in SQL Server will help define utilization on the server.
+When working through performance issues, buffer hit ratios in DB2 will help define utilization on the server.
 In addition, by looking into the queries and query execution plans, you can see whether and how often indexes are used and whether the indexes have been created on the most beneficial columns in the queried tables.
-By looking at DMVs for suggested indexes (and unused indexes), you can gain insights into likely index candidates.
 Then you can review fragmentation ratios to determine which indexes may need to be rebuilt or reorganized.

-Ratios can be helpful, but the information is being muddied in many installations, by factors such as feature sets, server functionalities and other issues outside the database engine's realm of control and reporting.
+Ratios can be helpful, but the information is being muddled in many installations, by factors such as feature sets, server functionalities and other issues outside the database engine's realm of control and reporting.
 For example, the use of a SAN disk subsystem can confuse disk access reporting to mask issues of data access, making it difficult to determine whether a slow disk system may be the root cause of performance issues.

 More obscure ratios can also be useful.
-For example, if you were told that a Sybase table had 100 forwarded rows, would you consider this good or bad?
+For example, if you were told that a DB2 table had 100 overflow rows, would you consider this good or bad?
 Of course, you cannot answer this question unless you know how many total rows are in the table.
-But if you knew that 98% of all rows in your Sybase table were forwarded, this is enough information to make a reorganization decision.
+But if you knew that 20% of all row accesses in your DB2 table overflowed, this is enough information to make a reorganization decision.
 In these types of situations, the application of proper ratio analysis can be advantageous.

-Similar measures exist for SQL Server and will be helpful based on the specific situations you're trying to address.
+Similar measures exist for DB2 and will be helpful based on the specific situations you're trying to address.
 There are a host of counters available from Performance Monitor at the operating system level.
 These counters will let you explore and record information for everything from the disk subsystem to the instance performance.
-Further, with the DMVs available for query performance and index analysis, you can gain additional insights into suggestions for investigations.
+Further, with the administrative views available for query performance and index analysis, you can gain additional insights into suggestions for investigations.